tyrmy/avr-scheduler/README.md

 A lightweight, cooperative round-robin scheduler for AVR microcontrollers written in C. This scheduler enables multitasking on resource-constrained AVR platforms like Arduino Uno (ATmega328P).

+Note that the debug_example.c uses around 86% of the availabel ram on atmega328p.
+The custom task control blocks fill the memory fast.
+For this reason bare metal is more optimal for an mcu like avr.

 ## Hardware Requirements

 - AVR microcontroller (ATmega328P, ATmega2560, etc.)